OHSU Library Poetry Contest

 - Artistic excellence – Quality of word choice, flow of ideas, creativity, impact, unique expression, and poetic form.

 The author of the winning poem will receive a $75 gift card, second place will receive a $50 gift card, and third place will receive a $25 gift card.
-Authors will be notified of the contest winners in late March 2020.
+Authors will be notified of the contest winners in early April 2020.

-The authors of winning poems will be invited to read their poems at the Medicine as Poetry, Poetry as Medicine event, scheduled for Thursday, April 16th, 2020 beginning at 4pm during National Poetry Month.
+The authors of winning poems will be invited to read their poems at the Medicine as Poetry, Poetry as Medicine event.
+This event has tentatively been rescheduled for Thursday, September 24, 2020 in Vey Auditorium.
+Please consider joining your fellow OHSU member poets at this event open to the entire OHSU community.
 The winning poems will also be framed and showcased in the OHSU Library entrance on the 3rd floor of the BICC building during April-early May and archived in the Library’s Digital Collections.

 Poetry Submission Guidelines